pikapods/docs.pikapods.com/manage/backup.md

 Incremental backups use the [Restic](https://restic.readthedocs.io/en/) tool.
 To verify or restore a pod backup, follow the steps below.
 Note that this needs some technical expertise, but we are working on integrating the process into the control panel eventually.

-First take note of the repository URL and password found in _Pod Settings > Backups_.
-Then you will also need the access key and secret created with your S3 provider.
+First take note of the _Repository URL_ and _Repository Password_ found in _Pod Settings > Backups_.
+Then you will also need the access key ID and secret key created with your S3 provider.
 Those can't be retrieved from _PikaPods_ for security reasons, but you could recreate them if needed.

 It's easiest to set all those settings as environment variables.
 For example for S3: